 Conducted as an improved methodological approach, Study IV aimed to investigate the impact of threatening and nonthreatening distractors' distance from the target across two experiments.
 We conducted a replication study as well, where participants engaged in the same semantic vigilance task as in Experiment 1, except, our distractor categories were expanded.
 This modification aimed to address concerns from Experiment 1 about the generalizability of our results to a broader range of threats.
 In conclusion, our results reinforce the idea that threat information influences attentional processing based on visual features.
 Notably, the effect of threat-related distractors appears to be consistent regardless of their distance from the fovea, enhancing performance on the primary task.
-This lends support to the General Feature Detection theory (Coelho & Purkis, 2009), over the Fear Module theory (Öhman & Mineka, 2001).

 In sum, the primary discovery of the dissertation is the formidable challenge of inhibiting negative stimuli when used as distractors.
 Similar to physically salient stimuli, the interaction between stimulus- and goal-directed attention is intricate.
-It appears that the neural and attentional attributes involved in perceiving threatening stimuli are activated solely through visual features.
+However, the affective features of threat consistently evoke stimulus-directed attention, whereas visual features may only do so when presented in close proximity to the target or the task.
 Consistent with previous findings (Zsidó et al., 2022, 2023), we noted that the presentation of threatening stimuli could enhance task performance when in close proximity to the task.
-Interestingly, we also found a strong association between threat and disgust, although not from the expected non-threatening, shape similar distractor.
+Interestingly, we also found a strong association between threat and disgust, although not from the expected nonthreatening, shape similar distractor.
 Study III revealed that it is challenging to exclusively attribute the observed reactions to threat when using stimuli like snakes.
 An interesting inquiry for future research could involve investigating potential differences between the ambiguous threatening stimuli (e.g. snakes and spiders) and threats that are not associated with disgust (e.g. big cats, bears, sharks, or alligators).